The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Financial Market Forecast:

-According to financial market consensus, when looking at the Government of Canada Bond Yields and other interest rate sensitive market instruments, the Central Bank prime rate and therefore variable mortgage rates are likely to continue dropping approximately as follows:
+According to financial market consensus, when looking at the Government of Canada Bond Yields and other interest rate sensitive market instruments, the Central Bank prime rate and therefore variable mortgage rates are likely to continue dropping:

 Central Bank of Canada Commentary

-So, overall in 2024, we will likely see 1.75% – 2% of total rate cuts, and an equivalent drop in variable mortgage rates.
-As long as inflation remains stable or decreases during these first rate cuts, we are likely to see another 1% worth of rate cuts in 2025.
+So, overall in 2025, we will likely see 0.50 – 0.75% of total rate cuts, and an equivalent drop in variable mortgage rates.

-Or on the other hand, if disinflation continues more than expected, or if there is a financial market crash or major ‘event’, there is potential for rates to drop further into the neutral rate range, or stimulus range (as seen during previous market crashes).
+Or on the other hand, if disinflation continues more than expected, if US tariffs hit the Canadian economy hard, or if there is a financial market crash or major ‘event’, there is potential for variable mortgage rates to drop much further.

 How does the Central Bank prime rate differ from the variable mortgage rate?